 Archives of Internal Medicine - AMA at http://archinte.ama-assn.org/cgi/content/full/160/1/63?maxtoshow=&hits=10&RESULTFORMAT=1&author1=Willems&title=Attitudes+and+Practices+Concerning+the+End+of+Life&andorexacttitle=and&andorexacttitleabs=and&andorexactfulltext=and&searchid=1&FIRSTINDEX=0&sortspec=relevance&volume=160&fdate=1/1/2000&tdate=4/30/2001&resourcetype=HWCIT Vol. 160 No. 1, January 10, 2000, "Attitudes and Practices Concerning the End of Life - A Comparison Between Physicians From the United States and From the Netherlands" (by Dick L. Willems, MD, PhD; Elisabeth R. Daniels; Gerrit van der Wal, PhD; Paul J. van der Maas, PhD; Ezekiel J. Emanuel, PhD)

-The Hospice Patients Alliance, Inc. is a non-profit 501(c)(3) charity acting to preserve the original hospice mission, promoting quality end-of-life services and offers free information and assistance to hospice patients, families and caregivers nationwide.
-For more information, visit Hospice Patients Alliance online or call 866-9127.
+The Hospice Patients Alliance, Inc. was a non-profit 501(c)(3) charity acting to preserve the original hospice mission, promoting quality end-of-life services and offers free information and assistance to hospice patients, families and caregivers nationwide.

 Enter Here for Information and News On Involuntary Euthanasia, Hospice Medical Killings, Case Histories, And Much more!

 For more information about Terri Schiavo and her family's fight to save her life,